syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-JSON-Conversion.md

     application.DefaultVersion = ExcelVersion.Excel2013
     Dim workbook As IWorkbook = application.Workbooks.Open("Sample.xlsx", ExcelOpenType.Automatic)

+	'Saves the workbook to a JSON file, as schema by default workbook.SaveAsJson("Excel-To-JSON-as-schema-default.json")

-	'Saves the workbook to a JSON file workbook.SaveAsJson("Excel-To-JSON.json")
+	'Saves the workbook to a JSON file as schema workbook.SaveAsJson("Excel-To-JSON-as-schema.json", true)

+	'Saves the workbook to a JSON filestream as schema by default Dim stream As FileStream = new FileStream("Excel-To-JSON-filestream-as-schema-default.json", FileMode.Create) workbook.SaveAsJson(stream)

+	'Saves the workbook to a JSON filestream as schema Dim stream1 As FileStream = new FileStream("Excel-To-JSON-filestream-as-schema.json",FileMode.Create) workbook.SaveAsJson(stream1, true)
 End Using
 {% endhighlight %}
 {% highlight UWP %}